X-lab2017/open-digger/pycjs/README.md

                        "IPv6Gateway": "",
    ```
     If you use your own data, you can also change `host` field to your own host IP

+   Return the repo path `cd open-digger`.

+   Build ts `npm run build`.
+Since the npm run build command is important to active every settings change, the kernel pycjs supports `npm run notebook-pycjs`  to execute the *npm run build, docker build and docker run* command automatically, instead of manually executing them step by step as below.

-4. Use `docker build --build-arg KER_REL_PATH='./python_v2' --build-arg BASE_IMAGE='continuumio/miniconda3' -t opendigger-jupyter-python:1.0 $(pwd)` to make a docker image, this image is based on `miniconda`.
+4. Use `docker build --build-arg KER_REL_PATH='./pycjs' --build-arg BASE_IMAGE='registry.cn-beijing.aliyuncs.com/open-digger/open-digger-js-notebook:1.0' -t opendigger-jupyter-python:1.0 $(pwd)` to make a docker image, this image is based on `miniconda`.
 You can check the `Dockerfile` in root directory.

    > If you are using **Windows CMD**, all the `$(pwd)` here should be replaced by `%cd%`.
 And if you are using **Windows Powershell**,  all the `$(pwd)` here should be replaced by `${pwd}`.
    >